-On day 1, we identify and uncover the nature of the risks banks are facing.
-We start with a brief history of risk management, from the Chevalier de Mere and his taste for money games to the build-up of the modern risk framework and quantitative measurement techniques.
-This path is littered with trial and errors that have led to crises and catastrophes, some of which are reviewed and analysed.
+The goal of this seminar is to identify and uncover the nature of the risks banks are facing.
+We start with a brief history of risk management, from the Chevalier de Méré and his taste for money games to the build-up of the modern risk framework and quantitative measurement techniques.
+This path is littered with trial and errors that have led to crises and catastrophes, some of which are reviewed and analyzed.
 We then classify the risks and discover how to hunt for new, emerging ones.
 From there, we study the theoretical foundations of risk measurement and how they are translated into the regulatory and the economic frameworks.
 As both frameworks coexist in banks, we spend some times understanding their differences and how they articulate.

-Day 2 focuses on the techniques used for measuring risks.
+We then look at the techniques used for measuring risks.
 They rest on a limited number of simple and powerful principle which translate into techniques adapted to each risk type: credit, market and operating risks.
 Diverse techniques are explained to assess multiple risk measures that are complementary and need to be articulated.
 The issue of how to aggregate risks is addressed at this point.
 A number of exercises and games will facilitate assimilating these principles and techniques.

-Day 3 addresses the management of risks: You learn how to control and mitigate them, and a number of key issues are addressed: Which risks are profitable and should then be taken, which are not?
+Further, we addresses the management of risks: You learn how to control and mitigate them, and a number of key issues are addressed: Which risks are profitable and should then be taken, which are not?
 What are risk budgeting and risk appetite?
 How to price risk properly?
 What is expected from Risk Management professionals and how do they relate to other functions in the bank?
 Finally we address the most pressing risk issues banks are currently facing: How to deal with the increasing regulatory pressure?
-How to fulfil the new resolution constraints?
+How to fulfill the new resolution constraints?
 What impact of IFRS 9?
 How will Fintech transform the way banks handle their risks?